-The following strategic infrastructure projects are planned within the timescale of the Local Plan:
+The following strategic infrastructure projects are planned within the current timescale of the Local Plan:

-- M4 J3-12 Smart Motorway project due to commence in late March 2017 and be completed by the end of March 2022. - A34 (between the M40 and M4) Technology enhancements installation of driver information systems due to commence from late 2019 2020. - Great Western Rail Electrification delivery between Oxford and Newbury expected in 2018 2019, with delivery between Southcote and Basingstoke expected by 2024. - National Cycle Network Route 422 (Newbury to Legoland, Windsor) anticipated completion between 2018 2019.
+- M4 J3-12 Smart Motorway project commenced in late March 2017 and be completed by the end of March 2022. - Great Western Rail Electrification delivery between Oxford and Newbury in 2018 2019, with delivery between Southcote and Basingstoke expected by 2024.